 Schematics that hackers stole from Apple supplier Quanta Computer confirm Apple's plans to add additional ports to the MacBook Pro and reintroduce MagSafe.

 The plans display the logic board of the MacBook Pro.
 On the right side of the machine, there's an HDMI port accompanied by a USB-C/Thunderbolt port and followed by an SD Card reader.
 The left side features two additional USB-C/Thunderbolt ports and a MagSafe charging slot, for a total of three USB-C/Thunderbolt ports instead of four as we have today.

 The codename for the Mac is "J316," which suggests that the logic board that we've seen is for the 16-inch MacBook Pro.
 There's also a "J314" model that likely correlates to the 14-inch MacBook Pro that Apple is also rumored to be working on.
 Both machines are expected to feature the new ports, MagSafe charging option, and upgraded Apple silicon chips.

-The new MacBook Pro models are expected to enter production in the second half of 2021 and launch in the third quarter, with shipments on track to begin in the third quarter.
+The new MacBook Pro models entered production in August and are expected to launch in the third quarter, between September and November.
 The launch of new MacBook Pro models is expected to result in record Mac shipments for 2021.